top of page

 In a population-based study using data collected between 2011-2015 from California’s prescription drug monitoring program, it was found that opioid overdose deaths were concentrated in lower-income, predominantly White communities.6 Results from this study revealed an approximately 10-fold difference in overdose rates amongst the highest proportion of white/lowest-income quintile of zip code tabulation areas compared with the lowest proportion–white/highest-income quintile in California (Figure 2).

 Figure 2.
 Opioid overdose deaths rates per 100,000 people and opioid prescription prevalence amongst individuals aged 15 years and older.
 Data represent prevalence (across race/ethnicity–income gradient in California) based on the percentage of non-Hispanic white individuals and income disparities in the state of California.
-Retrieved from Friedman J, Kim D, Schneberk T, et al. Assessment of Racial/Ethnic and Income Disparities in the Prescription of Opioids and Other Controlled Medications in California.
+SEE ARTICLE from Friedman J, Kim D, Schneberk T, et al. Assessment of Racial/Ethnic and Income Disparities in the Prescription of Opioids and Other Controlled Medications in California.
 JAMA Intern Med.
 2019;179(4):469-476.

 Additionally, data extracted from the Centers for Disease Control and Prevention’s Multiple Cause of Death database from 1999 to 2017 was used to review opioid-related deaths reported as the leading cause of death.
 Results indicated that approximately 81% of the 399,230 total opioid-related deaths from 1999 to 2017 were attributed to non-Hispanic Whites, while the remaining 19% of deaths consisted of individuals from all other ethnicities.5 While data from this study has revealed a surge in opioid-related overdose deaths amongst minority populations during this timeframe, it appears that the opioid crisis has overwhelmingly affected the White population.